 Through the magic of technology and the wonders of science, our diamonds are born from the same forces as deep within the US East Coast and in Asia, using two technologies.

 The first technology is High Pressure/High Temperature (HPHT).
 This method replicates the conditions in which diamonds formed deep within the Earth, billions of years ago.
 A microscopic diamond seed is put into a press, then subjected to extremely high pressure and a temperature in the region of 1,500°C (2,700°F).
 Carbon atoms attach to the seed, causing it to grow, very slowly, over a period of several weeks.

 The second method is Chemical Vapor Deposition (CVD).
 It also replicates the conditions in which mined diamonds are formed.
 The diamonds are created in a low-pressure atmosphere using hydrogen plasma, which causes the carbon atoms to crystallise into diamond.

 The stones are now ready to be mounted in our jewellery studios, in France and Italy.
-Thanks to this short and transparent supply chain, laboratory-grown diamonds are priced lower than their mined equivalent, costing 30% to 40% less.
+Thanks to this short and transparent supply chain, lab-grown diamonds are priced lower than their mined counterpart, costing 30% to 40% less.

 In the United States, the more than favourable welcome given to this new stone has changed mentalities, and even legislation.
 In July 2018, the Federal Trade Commission issued a new guideline stating that a diamond is a diamond, irrespective of whether it was produced in a laboratory or in the ground.